 Here are four sample questions to help you prepare for your interview.
 We suggest practicing with family or friends so that you feel grounded when you're in the live interview.
 Just like practicing music, the more you speak your answers aloud, the better they'll come out when it's time to chat with someone from Berklee.
-1. HOW HAVE YOU PREPARED FOR BERKLEE?
+PRO TIP "Eye contact really goes a long way, and please make sure to thank your interviewer (as well as the people in charge of the audition)." -Zach Alfred-Levow 1.
+HOW HAVE YOU PREPARED FOR BERKLEE?

 Be prepared to speak about your musical expertise as well as other areas like school clubs, volunteerism, extracurricular interests, etc. 2.
 WHAT ARE YOUR PROFESSIONAL/CAREER GOALS?

 We want to know that you've thought about your future plans, including which major you're interested in and what job you'd like to have after graduation.
 3. WHY DO YOU WANT TO STUDY AT BERKLEE?

 This is where you'll share specific examples about Berklee's community, curriculum, and resources that inspire you to study here.
-4. WHAT WILL YOU CONTRIBUTE TO BERKLEE?
+4. HOW WILL YOU CONTRIBUTE TO OUR DIVERSE COMMUNITY?

 Tell us something unique about you that others can benefit from, such as leadership or professional experience.
+5. WHY IS BEING A PART OF AN INCLUSIVE ENVIRONMENT IMPORTANT TO YOU?
+Show us what you have to offer Berklee's dynamic and culturally rich environment.

 LANGUAGE REQUIREMENTS If English is not your first language, we will assess your language skills during the interview.
 Our focus is on your ability to understand and answer the questions we ask to ensure that you will be successful completing classes taught in English.
 If we feel your language skills would benefit from extra practice, we might require that you complete our Music and English Intensive Program (MEIP).
-What should I know before going into the interview?
+WHAT SHOULD I KNOW BEFORE GOING INTO THE INTERVIEW?

 "Really think about what type of musician you are, your goals as a musician, and everything you've done related to music so far!
 Don't hold back in your interview!
 Brag about yourself and be proud of who you are." -Laura Fan, Film Scoring What to Bring AUDITION Generally speaking, you'll need to bring your instrument, cables/ adapters, and accompaniment/ backing tracks.
 Check out this page for your instrument-specific audition day checklist.
 If you need to use a phone that has something other than an eighth-inch jack, you must bring your own dongle/adapter.

-INTERVIEW Many students find it helpful to bring their résumé as a guide during their interview as it may remind you of all the great things you've achieved (in case you forget in the moment).
+INTERVIEW Many students find it helpful to bring their résumé as a guide during their interview.
+This is a helpful way to remind yourself of all the great things you've achieved (in case you forget in the moment).
 If you bring printed materials to your interview, please note that we do not accept them, so you'll need to take them with you when you are finished.
-If you'd like to share your resume or samples of your work, you must submit them with your application.
+If you'd like to share your résumé or samples of your work, you must submit them with your application.